National Day for Truth and Reconciliation

 Orange Shirt Day group photo

 Members of the Nipissing University community are encouraged to honour the National Day for Truth and Reconciliation through personal reflection, education and participation in events such as Orange Shirt Day.
-In recognition of this day of mourning and remembrance, all remote and in-person classes at Nipissing University will be cancelled, and employees will not be required to report to work.

 Other Ways to Honour the Day